 Our operationalization of problem-constructions also foresees the possibility of presidents mixing multiple constructions within the same Amazonian Statement.
-Figure 4, below, shows that constructing the Amazon as multiple issues generally increased from 18%, in 1985, to 29%, in 2022, as a share of all constructions.
+Figure 4, above, shows that constructing the Amazon as multiple issues generally increased from 18%, in 1985, to 29%, in 2022, as a share of all constructions.
 Mixed-type problem-constructions in discourse offer more complex and multifaceted understandings of the Amazon as a problem.
 The increase in mixed-type constructions suggests that later presidents see the Amazon as an important mix of environmental, economic, social, and sovereignty-related problems.
 Indeed, we observe an increase in policies that attempt to address environmental, economic, and social problems, such as payment for ecosystem services conditioned for low-income populations residing in the Amazon (Silva-Muller 2022).
 Relatedly, this is in line with transnational processes such as the Millennium Development Goals and the Sustainable Development goals, that highlight the importance of forward human well-being in the economic, social, and environmental spheres.

 We interpret the increased balance in pure-types and the general increase in mixed-types Amazonian problem-construction as evidence that presidents increasingly find ways to reconcile the binary between economic and the environmental ways of seeing the Amazon that had prevailed in the previous decades.
 We interpret this as evidence of the Amazon becoming increasingly recognized as an intricate policy object in transnational politics.